You can define a local register variable with a specified register like this:

 arbitrary expressions, where a function call or library call for an

-arithmetic operator overwrites a register value from a previous
+arithmetic operator will overwrite a register value from a previous

 assignment, for example